ianlewis/todos/README.md

 - [`todos` CLI]: searches for TODO comments in code and prints them in various formats.
-- [`actions/issue-reopener`]: A GitHub Action to reopen issues that still have TODO comments referencing them.

 See the [FAQ] for more info on the philosophy behind the project.